Michael Zhao

 In Progress/Under Review

-- A paper on the fittingness of emotions (draft)
+- A paper on evolution and the fittingness of emotions (draft)

-- A paper on why we need evil
+- A paper on mattering without cosmic mattering

 People who I'm not